alealexpro100/linux_install/README.md

 * bin/ - Tools for this script.
 They use only `alexpro100_lib.sh`.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
 Easy-to-edit installation system.
+* orphaned/ - Parts not used in script, but kept for future usage.
+* tests/ - Testing scripts.
+See `tests/README_tests.md`.
 * install_sys.sh - Main script.
 Requries profile for work.
 * profile_gen.sh - Profile generator.
 * private_parametres - File with private parametres.
 Your parametres.